TedHusted/awake/awake.md/awake.md

 Leto: We have a family in our pod with three offspring.
 Why do they get a spare?
 My parentals just say “Its complicated.”

 Idisi: On Othello and some of the other colonies, family size is not regulated.
 Some offspring may be clones.
 It is difficult to expand the size of Elysium.
 So the colony regulates family size instead.
 When a person ascends, we queue another birth.
-Families with one offspring are given priority.
-We believe siblings help to balance home life.
+Families with one offspring receive priority.
+Siblings help balance Vanir home life.

 Atlas: My sibling is anything but balanced.

-Snickering can be heard.
+Some students snicker out loud.

-Idisi: As I was saying: Birthright is offered to families with one offspring first.
-The queue is ordered according to the age of the oldest partner in a pair-bond.
+Idisi: As I was saying: We offer birthright to families with one offspring first.
+The couples with the oldest partner in a pair-bond are first in the queue.
 After a year, the other partner is eligible, according to age.
 Then couples without offspring are eligible for birthrights as they become available.

 The hologram updates with drawings.
 One shows a couple with one offspring receiving a new baby.
 Another shows a couple receiving their first baby.
-The nanny hybrid is just visible in the background.
+The nanny hybrid is visible in the background.

 Atlas: It does sound complicated.

 Idisi: It is.
 So we are careful — and transparent.
-All of the details that manage the queue are available to everyone.
+The details that manage the queue are available to everyone.
 All six thousand residents of Elysium.

 Celeste:  Including babies?

 She is trying to be smart, and Idisi has a smart reply.

-Idisi: If a baby asks a question, the baby would be given an answer.
+Idisi: If a baby asks a question, the baby would receive an answer.

 More snickers fill the dramatic pause.